RocketCraftingServer/rocket-craft-server/README.md

    On finish whole this staff i will add future `modern way` brach ( 4.26 > ) with last ue4 upgrade.

-### Signaling Server host [optimal]

-80 - for all HTTP requests coming from clients.
-To change this value, set the --httpPort parameter for the Signaling Server.

-443 - for all HTTPS requests coming from clients, when the Signaling Server is running in HTTPS mode.
-To change this value, set the --httpsPort parameter for the Signaling Server.

-8888 - for all incoming connection requests from the Unreal Engine application.
-To change this value, set both the --streamerPort parameter for the Signaling Server and the -PixelStreamingPort parameter for the UE4 application.

-#### Matchmaker Server host [optimal]

-90 - for all HTTP requests coming from clients.
-To change this value, use the --httpPort parameter for the Matchmaker Server.

-9999 - for all messages sent by the Signaling Server.
-To change this value, set both the --matchmakerPort parameter for the Matchmaker Server and the --matchmakerPort parameter for the Signaling Server.

 ## Multiplayer proxy servers for support [optimal]